dev-ptera/spyglass-api/README.md

 # spyglass-api

 Spyglass API is a free-to-use REST-ful datasource which can be used to fuel apps in the banano or nano ecosystem.
-There's currently request throttling in place but the default rates can be increased with the use of an authentication token (todo).
+There's currently request throttling in place, but the default rates can be increased with the use of an authentication token (todo).

 https://spyglass-api.web.app